VladimirKalachikhin/Galadriel-cache/README.md

 ATTENTION!
 You MUST configure your MAP VIEWER for the use specific projection!
 (`<projection>MERCATORELIPSOIDAL</projection>` in the example above)<br>
-Cache/proxy knows nothing about projections, it's store tiles only.
+GaladrielCache knows nothing about projections, it's store tiles only.

 ## Install&configure:
 You must have a web server with php support.
 Just copy.<br>